 Let’s say that your parents pay $15 per month in fees on their bank account.
 They give you some advice and you pick an account that charges $10 per month from the same bank, thinking you’ve found a good deal.

 Now, on the surface you do have a good deal.
 You pay lower fees than your parents and will save money over the long run.
 However, you chose the same bank as your parents because that’s the one they had experience with.
-If you had switched to completely different bank you might be able to get a no-fee bank account (such as a Tangerine chequing account), saving you $10 per month.
+If you had switched to completely different bank you might be able to get a no-fee bank account Tangerine chequing account, saving you $10 per month.
+There are other no-fee providers as well, so we recommend you shop around.

 The $10 per month difference might not seem like a lot, but it adds up over time.
 If your account could earn 2% in interest, that $10 per month adds up to $1,327.20 over a 10-year period.
 If you hold that same account for 30 years like your parents might have done, the difference grows to $4,927.25.